-While not technically a transfer station the City of Knoxville operates a Solid Waste Management facility that acts as a transfer station.
+The City of Knoxville operates a Solid Waste Management facility that acts as a transfer station.
 The City facility is actually a solid waste processing facility per the TDEC permit.
 All facilities serving as transfer stations are listed below.
-There are no government owned and operated transfer stations in Knox County.
+The only facility operated by local government is the City of Knoxville Solid Waste Management Facility.